-- Goal #4 Knowledge of how environmental issues affect and are affected by politics and economics.
+- GES 211, Earth Environmental Systems I (Fall Semester, 3 credits), and GES 212, Earth Environmental Systems II (Spring Semester, 3 credits). - Goal #4 Knowledge of how environmental issues affect and are affected by politics and economics.
 Students in the environmental science minor meet this goal by taking GES 310, Environmental Public Policy (4 credits).
 This is an interdisciplinary course taught by faculty in the Natural Science Division, Department of Political Science, and Department of Economics. - Goal #5 An ability to work in a team with scientists and non-science professionals from other disciplines.
-To obtain experience doing this, students are required to take GES 401, Advanced Environmental Seminar (2 credits).
-In this "capstone" course they work with students and faculty from a number of disciplines to study a local environmental problem.
+To obtain experience with technical aspects of environmental science, students are required to take GES 220 Laboratory Methods in Environmental Science (2 credits).
+Students are also required to take GES 401 Advanced Environmental Seminar (2 credits).
+In this capstone course they work with students and faculty from a number of disciplines to study a local environmental problem.